#Instagate - Fake influencers, advertising & obsessing over numbers

 It's not fun to upload to Instagram anymore.
 I don't know anyone who actually enjoys the task.
 Even as a social media manager, I get more out of analysing people's behaviour on social media rather than actually uploading noise myself.

 More and more people are coming out saying they feel uninspired.
-We say, 'Do it for the gram,' ironically, but deep down, we know it's so that we can fulfill some sort of bullshit validation that we need from complete strangers in a virtual world through our computer and phone screens.
+We say, 'Do it for the gram,' ironically, but deep down, we know it's so that we can fullfill some sort of bullshit validation that we need from complete strangers in a virtual world through our computer and phone screens.

 If you snap a semi-blurry photo of your lunch and pop it up, even as a regular joe, people aren't going to like it.
 We've become accustomed to this aesthetically pleasing, VSCO-filter coloured world where if we don't take a photo of something, it never really happened.